dwisinski/Python-Challenge/README.md

 - Resources (the respective data set operated on).

 ## **Important Usage Notes:**
-The script files reference the respective data files in Resources as a relative path.
+The script files reference the respective data files in Resources using their relative paths.